 With more than 32,000 square feet, this dorm houses approximately 112 women.
 This addition to the campus was opened in the fall of 2017.
-The building is both aesthetically pleasing and functional in design.

 WORKFORCE DEVELOPMENT CENTER

 Completed in 1995, this modern building has more than 2,700 square feet.
 Its nine offices and conference room provide space for the industrial and economic development activities of the College.